 Solar is great for helping you lower electricity bills over time.
 Make sure you consider these aspects when considering the final cost and value of solar panels.

-The cost of home solar panels in Darien depends on several factors, including the size of the system and the type of solar technology being used.
-Generally speaking, a complete solar energy system will cost $3,760 per kilowatt, not including permit fees, preliminary work, or labor.
+The cost of home solar panels in Darien will depend on several factors, including the size of the system and the type of solar technology being used.
+Generally speaking, a typical solar energy system could range from $3,760 per kilowatt, not including permit fees, preliminary work, or labor.
 Most solar systems in Darien are 6.5 kilowatts, and the typical Darien homeowners spends $17,196 after accounting for federal tax refunds.
 Some homeowners may prefer to lease solar panels and reduce upfront costs.

 Incentive Type: Property Tax Incentive